-John is an Emeritus Professor of Actuarial Studies and Business Analytics at the Macquarie Business School, Macquarie University, where he teached quantitative methods.
-He is also a visiting professor at the Divine Word University in PNG and regularly lectures in Hong Kong.
+John is an Emeritus Professor of Actuarial Studies and Business Analytics at the Macquarie Business School, Macquarie University, where he teaches statistics in the Faculty of Sciences and Engineering.
+He is also a visiting professor at the Divine Word University in PNG and regularly lectured in Hong Kong.
 Professor Croucher is an active researcher and a prolific author.
 He was awarded the prestigious Distinguished Alumni Award from Macquarie University for his work in scientific methods and was made a Member of the Order of Australia (AM) in 2015.

-- 2018 Winner of the C. Oswald George Prize (with KJ Byun) for the best paper in the UK journal Teaching Statistics; - 2017 Gave Alex Rubinov Oration at Federation University, Ballarat; - 2013- Published 7 books and a number - 2018 of journal papers and articles;
+2018 Winner of the C. Oswald George Prize (with KJ Byun) for the best paper in the UK journal Teaching Statistics:

+2017 Gave Alex Rubinov Oration at Federation University, Ballarat;

+2013- Published 7 books and a number 2018 of journal papers and articles;